Evangeline Benedetti: Career

 In 1965, Benedetti gave her debut solo recital at the age of 24 in Carnegie Recital Hall.
 Her performance earned rave reviews, with the New York Times calling her approach to playing as “strikingly similar to Casals” and praising her "technical capacity," her "big, vibrant tone" and her "enormous communicativeness".

 Benedetti's career with the New York Philharmonic began in 1967 after winning her audition during Leonard Bernstein's tenure as the orchestra's music director.
 Before the start of her audition, her cello fell and broke so she performed for her audition on a borrowed cello.
-She was the first cello player and the second woman to join the New York Philharmonic Orchestra, after Orin O'Brien a double bassist who joined the group in 1996.
+She was the first cello player and the second woman to join the New York Philharmonic Orchestra, after Orin O'Brien a double bassist who joined the group in 1966.
 As one of the first female members in the New York Philharmonic, she became a subject of the 1969 Human Rights Commission's case investigating the orchestra's hiring practices for membership.
 In 1971, Benedetti and the other three women in the Philharmonic Orchestra talked with a New York Times reporter about conditions for women in the orchestra, including day-to-day activities and challenges.
 She retired in 2011.

 Benedetti also teaches people to play string instruments.
 Her means of teaching, in particular her teaching of the Alexander Technique, has been analyzed by American String Teacher's Magazine.
-She is on the faculty of iClassical Academy and also presents cells classes on Medici.TV.
+She is on the faculty of iClassical Academy and also presents cello classes on Medici.TV.